paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # *- Bitcoin Address*

 ^
-So, we need these three elements.
+So, here's our checklist.
+Let's see how far we can go in Elixir.

 ---